-Ensure that post-secondary institutions provide appropriate accommodations and support services for D/HH students to succeed in higher education.
-Expand access to vocational training programs and adult education opportunities for D/HH individuals to improve employment outcomes.
+- Ensure that post-secondary institutions provide appropriate accommodations and support services for D/HH students to succeed in higher education. - Expand access to vocational training programs and adult education opportunities for D/HH individuals to improve employment outcomes.

-Proposed Next Steps (Call to Action): Ensuring access to education for people who are Deaf or Hard of Hearing (D/HH) is not only a matter of legal compliance but also a vital component of fostering inclusion, equity, and equal opportunities.
-Policymakers, educators, and community leaders must work together to prioritize education for D/HH individuals by addressing the unique challenges they face, including language access, interpreter availability, and adequate funding.
+Proposed Next Steps (Call to Action): Ensuring access to education for people who are Deaf or Hard of Hearing is not only a matter of legal compliance but also a vital component of fostering inclusion, equity, and equal opportunities.
+Policymakers, educators, and community leaders must work together to prioritize education for D/HH, D/B, and D/HH+ individuals by addressing the unique challenges they face, including language access, interpreter availability, and adequate funding.

-Conclusion: Access to quality education is essential for D/HH individuals to thrive academically, socially, and professionally.
-By increasing language access, expanding the pool of qualified Educational Interpreters, and securing adequate funding for educational services and D/HH curriculum, Nevada can create an inclusive and supportive educational environment that empowers D/HH individuals to reach their full potential.
+Conclusion: Access to quality education is essential for D/HH, D/B, and D/HH+ individuals to thrive academically, socially, and professionally.
+By increasing language access, expanding the pool of qualified educational interpreters, and securing adequate funding for educational services, Nevada can create an inclusive and supportive educational environment that empowers D/HH individuals to reach their full potential.